mvp18/Parallel-YOLO/README.md

 This will create targets in a C++ readable format, create evaluation targets and compile the code.

-To train the model, modify the configuration parameters in `train.cu`
+To train the model, modify the configuration parameters in `src/model.cu`
 ```
 input_height = input_width = 416;
 in_channels = 3;